bxparks/AceButton/README.md

 * HelloButton.ino
   * minimal program that reads a switch and control the built-in LED
 * SingleButton.ino
-  * controls a single button wired with a pull-up resister
+  * controls a single button wired with a pull-up resistor
   * prints out a status line for every supported event
 * SingleButtonPullDown.ino
-  * same as SingleButton.ino but with an external pull-down resister
+  * same as SingleButton.ino but with an external pull-down resistor
 * Stopwatch.ino
   * measures the speed of `AceButton:check()` with a start/stop/reset button
   * shows example use of `AdjustableButtonConfig`